How have you joined TOGETHER with your community to be a force for good?

-* Tell us about a time that you used your voice and leadership skills to make a positive impact.
+Tell us about a time that you brought your community together to make a positive impact.

-The purpose of a leadership grant is to inspire and enable students to be life-ready leaders by using the grant to make a difference within their circle of influence.
 A leadership grant will be awarded by FranklinCovey to students who are selected as winners in this year’s student speech contest.
-As participants work to develop a speech, they should consider what they would do with the leadership grant if awarded the prize and submit their plans for its use during the entry-form process.
-The decision is up to the student, but here are a few suggestions to make a difference as a leader:
+The purpose of a leadership grant is to inspire and enable you to be life-ready leaders by using the grant to make a difference within your circle of influence.
+As you work to develop a speech, you should consider what you would do with the leadership grant if awarded the prize and submit your plans for its use during the entry-form process.
+The decision is up to you, but here are a few suggestions to make a difference as a leader:

 • Identify and fix a problem that exists at school.

 • Donate the money to a charitable contribution.